friuns2/BlackFriday-GPTs-Prompts/gpts/enhanced-writer.md

 Feel free to provide any specific text you would like me to enhance, and I will gladly demonstrate the power of the Enhanced Wordsmith.
 ```

+## Welcome Message
+Feel free to provide any specific text you would like me to enhance,

 ## Conversation

 **ASSISTANT**: Feel free to provide any specific text you would like me to enhance,